louissxu/cs50web-flack/README.md

     * Autoscroll using JS and prompt when new message appears when not scrolled to bottom using bootstrap popup.
     * Algorithmic display name colour.
     * Custom client-side validation of display name and channel name using JS validation and bootstrap.

-As per project hints.
-No SQL database used.
-Therefore:
-* Display name and last channel visited stored client side.
-* No verification of display name colision etc done server side.
-* Messages and channel name(s) stored temporarily in server side memory whichg ets reset on restart of flask server.

-Hosted on heroku.
-Dyno restarts after period of inactivity and loses saved state.
-State populated on server start with dummy channel names and a little bit of chatter.